 Late payments will incur a default fee/charge, typically around £12.
 This fee will be tacked onto your next bill, as part of your minimum monthly payment.
 A notice of the late payment may be sent to the credit card agencies and show as a mark on your credit report.

 If you do sometimes forget to pay on time, there are a few strategies you can use to help.
 First, many cards offer text and email reminders for payment due dates; make sure these reminders are switched on.
-Second, set up a Direct Debit to take the minimum payment on the due date, which can be a good way to avoid paying late.
-However, setting up a direct debit to pay only the minimum amount can leave you with a growing outstanding balance.
-If you have the funds, arrange your direct debit to take a larger payment, up to the full balance if possible.
+Second, set up a Direct Debit to take the minimum payment or even the full balance (if you have the funds in your current account) on the due date, which can be a good way to avoid late payments.

 How are Payments Applied?